thomasweng15/E.V.E./README.md

 #### "Okay Computer"
 E.V.E. will listen for a voice command, which is described in further detail below.
 After executing the command, E.V.E. will listen for another activation command.

 #### "Computer Power Down"
 E.V.E. will shut down.

 #### "Thanks Darling"
 E.V.E. will accept the thanks and listen for another activation command.

 ### Voice Commands:
 processed by the google text-to-speech engine.

-Ellipses indicate that the word will activate anywhere in a sentence.
+As mentioned above, the program is able to understand more naturally structured queries than the ones listed below.
+This feature is still experimental, but for the most part you can utter commands in conversational language:
+	'find me a youtube video of Rick Astley'
+	'I need some study music, please play the Beatles' One restriction that still exists is that you should not say anything conversational or extraneous at the end of your input, as that will become appended to your query.

 #### "open [webpage]"
 opens specified webpage.